Official Biography

 Johan BÄCKMAN

 Finnish legal sociologist, historian and political activist, one of the most quoted foreign experts in Russian media.
-Doctor of social sciences, adjunct professor in sociology of law and criminology.
-Official representative of Donetsk People's Republic and Lugansk People's Republic in Finland.
-Contacts: Whatsapp +358405035474, Moscow +79660165832, Skype johanbek, email johanbek[AT]inbox.ru, Twitter, Facebook, VK, Instagram
+Doctor of social sciences from the Universty of Helsinki, associate professor (docent) in sociology of law and criminology.
+Official representative of Donetsk People’s Republic and Lugansk People’s Republic in Finland.
+Contacts: Whatsapp +358 40 503 5474, +7966 016 58 32, email johanbek[AT]inbox.ru

 Awards